jacobmathewstprm/cyclistic_bike_share_analysis/README.md

 This heatmap visualizes the density of starting locations for both rider types.
 The visual provides strong evidence of different usage patterns:

-- **Members** show a highly concentrated and dense pattern of activity, with dark blue clusters in central business districts like The Loop.
+- **Members** show a highly concentrated and dense pattern of activity, with dark blue clusters in central business districts.
 This is typical of daily commuting.
 - **Casual riders** show a more diffused and spread-out pattern of activity across the city.
 This is consistent with using bikes for leisure, tourism, or exploring.

 #### Ending Station Locations